Royal Project Foundation: Projects

 Projects are changing, developing and adapting to the issues that need to be solved and improved in various communities and regions of Thailand.
 All the projects are made to achieve the main purposes that the Royal Project Foundation has and to improve the quality of life of communities.

 Currently, 4,741 projects are part of the royal initiative.

 The Marketing Project is research on the cost and profitability of the Royal Project's fruits and vegetables.
 This project also studies the customer behaviour in choosing and buying the products.
 This is to come up with the best marketing plan for selling the project's produce.

 The environmental conservation project researches the highland environment, forests, water, and soil, to optimize sustainable yields.

-The Royal Project Culinary

-Although the Royal Project Foundations were founded to solve problems of deforestation, opium and poverty, many have since become tourist attractions in Thailand.
-There are a diverse range of things for tourists to do, including: learning how to make a unique local dish, releasing fish into the seas, feeding cattle or teaching the village children before spending a night in the house of a local family.

-In end 2016, the Tourism Authority of Thailand held an "Amazing Dream Journey" contest, where winners had the chance to have a free trip to Thailand and sample dishes by a Thai celebrity chef (Chumpol Jangprai), using Royal Project food products.

-At the "KHAO" restaurant at Chiang Mai's Four Seasons hotel resort, chefs sources certain ingredients exclusively from farmers who work with the Royal Project, with a focus on preserving local knowledge on agriculture and helping communities become self-sufficient.

-Royal Project winter fruit also featured at the ASEAN Tourism Forum held in Chiang Mai in January 2018.